 When it comes to film plastics the best strategy is to reduce the amount we consume in our daily lives.
 Bring your reusable bags to the store; opt to buy unwrapped produce; fill up glass jars or paper bags at the grocery store bulk bins; choose to support sustainable businesses that use minimal film plastic packaging.
 When all else fails—reuse!
 Reuse a plastic bag as a garbage can liner for your bathroom trash; stop buying doggie bags and reuse your plastic bags to pick up after your furry friend; reuse zip lock bags for things like recycling old batteries on top of your recycling cart.
 There are countless small shifts we can make in our everyday lives to minimize the amount of plastic we consume.
 Just as some corporations prioritize sustainable practices over increased profits, we as a community can do our part by prioritizing environmental consciousness over the convenience of single-use consumerism.
 Yes, old habits may die hard, but adopting even one anti-film plastic practice each month can make a significant difference in the long haul.
 We make up the marketplace our economy strives to please—so in theory, we have the power to save film plastics from the landfill by refusing to use them!
 In the meantime, just remember, sustainable change takes time and starting somewhere small is better than not starting at all.

 Not in our Blue Bin...
 But what about drop-off receptacles?

-Since film plastics dropped off at a receptacle are much cleaner than those sorted from our blue bin so there are opportunities for them to be recycled and used by smaller domestic businesses.
+Since film plastics dropped off at a receptacle are a much cleaner source of material there are opportunities for them to be recycled and used by smaller domestic businesses.